 Nieuwendammerdijk is one of the cutest neighborhoods of Amsterdam with low-rise storybook houses on both sides of the street.

-Even if you’re not planning to experience the swing, you should definitely visit A’dam tower to enjoy an amazing panoramic view of Amsterdam from the top.
+Even if you’re not planning to experience the swing, you should definitely visit A’dam Tower to enjoy an amazing panoramic view of Amsterdam from the observation deck on top.
 You can also try the restaurant inside A’dam tower which also looks over the view.

 Arty and one of the most delicious vegan meals of my life – De Ceuvel Café is quintessentially very “Noord-ish”.
 Give yourself enough time to explore the area around this café.

-If you like to wear unique clothes, you will not be able to stop yourself from You will see hundreds of stalls with vintage clothes.
-Also, it is better to buy unique souvenirs here instead of buying the typical ones at the main city centre.
+If you like to wear unique clothes, you will not be able to stop yourself from losing it.
+You will see hundreds of stalls with vintage clothes.
+Also, it is better to buy unique souvenirs here instead of buying the typical ones at the main city center.

-Plleck in NDSM is perhaps one of the best places where you can spend an evening or get the best of nightlife in Amsterdam.
+Pllek in NDSM is perhaps one of the best places where you can spend an evening or get the best of nightlife in Amsterdam.
 This definitely is my favorite thing to do in Amsterdam Noord, and that’s why I keep revisiting Pllek

 Arrive here early so that you can get a place to sit on the beach facing the water.
 I bet you wouldn’t want to leave.
 It can get really busy in the evenings, so be prepared to share a table.